lionelvillard/openwhisk-project/README.md

 - `{key}` (string, optional)

+## `limits`

+An *object* representing action limits

+### Properties

+- `memory` (integer, optional, default: 256): the maximum memory limit in MB for the action
+- `logsize` (integer, optional, default:10): the maximum log size limit in MB for the action
+- `timeout` (integer, optional, default:60000): the timeout limit in milliseconds after which the action is terminated

 ## Entity name resolution

 Non-fully qualified entity names are resolved as follows:
   - partially qualified names (ie. `pkgName/name`) are resolved using the enclosing namespace
   - unqualified names (ie. `name`) are resolved using the enclosing package name (if any) and namespace.